lindsayerin3393/witchUniversity/README.md

 - build incrementally!
 - if you have an error, fix the error, before attempting to **add** functionality
 - Turn in a short (2 - 5 minute) video showing each tier and the functionality you accomplished
+- This can just be a screenshare video (on mac, it's command + shift + 5 to open that window, and escape to close it)

 ## Notes